 “This is not entertainment.
 This is not sexy.” – Collective Shout

-In a statement they say, “Girls around the world are born into a pornified culture where consent is rendered irrelevant.
+In a statement released just prior to the second film they said, “Girls around the world are born into a pornified culture where consent is rendered irrelevant.
 In real life, men use the same tactics as Christian Grey in the Fifty Shades trilogy to gain and maintain power and control over the women in their lives.
 This includes isolation, threats, physical and sexual assault.
 This is not entertainment.
 This is not sexy.
 This results in serious harm to women and in the worst case scenario, murder.”

 The Fifty Shades series revolves around the relationship between a young college student, Anastasia Steele, and a powerful but tormented billionaire businessman, Christian Grey.

 About half of the first movie focused on their sexual relationship, which was characterised by unconventional sexual behaviour, including bondage, discipline, sadism and masochism (or BDSM).

 The normalisation of sexual and intimate partner violence is reflected in Australian statistics, which reveal that almost one women is murdered each week by her current or former partner, and the church is not immune.

 A 2016 report from the Sydney Anglican diocese revealed that in the last five years, at least 333 cases of domestic violence have been reported to Anglican ministers in Sydney.

 These numbers stand in contrast to data showing that, on average, Australian police deal with 657 domestic violence matters every day – that’s one every two minutes.

 “The broader culture effectively grooms women and girls for pornography consumption.” – Melinda Tankard Reist